sunipa/OSCaR-Orthogonal-Subspace-Correction-and-Rectification/README.md

-# OSCaR: Orthogonal Subspace Correction and Rectification of Biases inWord Embeddings
+# OSCaR: Orthogonal Subspace Correction and Rectification of Biases in Word Embeddings

 ## Prerequisites